-The GRI is to provide funding for the treatment of greyhounds which have been injured while racing at GRI Licensed stadia through the introduction of a new scheme called “The Injuries at Tracks Recovery Scheme” (‘the Scheme’).
-This scheme will be open to all owners and trainers who have incurred veterinary costs in the treatment of greyhounds to repair a *career-ending orthopaedic (bone) injury which was sustained while racing at a GRI licensed stadium.
+Funding is available through the “Injuries at Tracks Recovery Scheme” for the treatment of greyhounds which have been injured while racing or partaking in Unofficial, Official Trials and Racing at Rásaíocht Con Éireann (RCÉ) / Greyhound Racing Ireland (GRI) Licensed stadia.
+The Scheme is open to all owners and trainers who have incurred veterinary costs in the treatment of greyhounds to repair a career-ending orthopaedic (bone) injury*.

-Assistance funding will be set at 50% of the veterinary cost, up to a maximum of €500 for hock or long bone injuries, per greyhound.
+Assistance funding will be set at 75% of the veterinary cost, up to a maximum of €1000 per greyhound, for the treatment of a career-ending orthopaedic (bone) injury*.